How to Implement NLP in Healthcare: Benefits and Applications

 NLP uses various techniques to analyze text and pull out important information.

-A common technique in healthcare NLP is named entity recognition, which identifies key terms like names, places, dates, and medical conditions.
+A common technique in healthcare NLP is named entity recognition.
+This technique identifies key terms like names, places, dates, and medical conditions.

 This helps computers to organize and analyze clinical data.